 Because, at least for me, lucky me, this person, beyond being my son, is one of the best friends I could possibly have.
 That person who walks into a room and lights up the place.
-Who sits on the couch and shares idiotic videos he’s sure I’ll find hilarious (and I do).
+Who sits on the couch and shares idiotic videos he’s sure I’ll find hilarious (I do).
 The guy who listens and converses like an interested adult when we take long drives or get caught in traffic.
-Who introduces me to new hiking paths, turns me onto songs he claims “you’re gonna love,” brings home Pinkberry unexpectedly, or checks in on nights he knows I’m alone and a little blue.
+Who introduces me to new hiking paths, turns me onto songs he claims, “you’re gonna love,” brings home Pinkberry unexpectedly, or checks in on nights he knows I’m alone and a little blue.
 That kid.
 One likes having that kid around.
-And yet, he has to keep leaving…
+And yet, he has to keep leaving.

 I don’t cry anymore when he does.
 Sure, I tear up if I think about it for too long, but I’m busy enough and good enough at self-soothing to just get on with it.
-And, besides, we’ll be going up for Homecoming, he’ll be home for Thanksgiving, there’ll be that long Christmas break and, well, we still have a few semesters left.
+And, besides, we’ll be going up for Homecoming, he’ll be home for Thanksgiving; there’ll be that long Christmas break and, well, we still have a few semesters left.
 That bedroom will continue to be occupied for a bit longer, time we’ll cherish.

 Because we know that, too, will end.
-And when that last grasp of childhood is finally exhausted, and he goes off as the grown man he is, responsible for his own life, I will feel that next layer of peeling away, of letting go; of saying good-bye.
+And when that last grasp of childhood is finally exhausted, when he goes off as the grown man he is, responsible for his own life, I will feel that next layer of peeling away, of letting go; of saying good-bye.
 Seeing him off to his own house, with his own dinner table and his own bedroom.
 I can’t picture it yet, I don’t have to… yet… but it’s coming.
 Just like every other phase of his growing up has come and been embraced, however mixed the emotions.
 I will deal, as I always do.
 But, wow.
 Loving a child is a wild ride.